ForrestHilton/manim-lamination-builder/README.md

 Feature requests will be entertained, however this is intended to be used in combination with other tools like latex and your own python scripts.
 I hope this is a reasonable API.

 # License
-Licensed under the The AGPLv3 License (AGPLv3) Copyright (c) 2023 Forrest M. Hilton <forrestmhilton@gmail.com>
+Licensed under the AGPLv3 License (AGPLv3)
+Copyright (c) 2023 Forrest M. Hilton <forrestmhilton@gmail.com>
 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.